miniproject-cc/Library-Book-Inventory-Management-and-Search-API/README.md

 # Cloud Computing Miniproject

-## Library Book Inventory Management And Search API
+## Library Book Inventory Management and Search API

-This project is intented to help librarians save their time as well as their resources by using this Book Inventory Management App.
-The RESTful API that this app provides can be used to store a range a titles that are available in the library as well manage them on day to day basis.
-The API also provides features using external services including helping librarians to discover millions of new titles on Google Books and research new fields and their reviews on Twitter API.
+This project is designed to assist librarians and other book keepers by providing a method for storing and accessing information on books they already manage, and for discovering a range of new titles through external APIs.
+The RESTful API that this app provides can be used to store and retrieve information on books from a cloud hosted database, while the external APIs supported by the app allow for the easy research and discovery of new books in a given field using the Google Books API.
+Further research into these fields is supported by the Twitter API, which allows users to view discussions and reviews of new books on Twitter.

-A MySQL database that can be hosted using AWS dedicated Database servers and can include a range of book attributes including price and region details.
+The database used is a MySQL database hosted using AWS RDS and can be designed include a range of book attributes including price and region details.
+The app is then run in Kubernetes to provide effective resource management through load balancing should multiple users decide to use the app at once.

 ## Getting Started